apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Xbox Live is back after an outage lasting several hours**
+**Crush at India religious event kills more than 120, mostly women**

-You can read more about it [here](https://www.theverge.com/2024/7/2/24191012/xbox-live-down-outage-xbox-series-x-s-online-sign-failed).
+You can read more about it [here](https://www.cnn.com/2024/07/02/asia/india-uttar-pradesh-crush-intl/index.html).

 ## Requirements
 - Python 3.8